wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-monitoring-auditing/includes/1-introduction.md

 Logging is the act of keeping records (logs) of events that occur while an application runs.

-WinAutomation records all the vital information about processes, and the platform itself, into a central log file.
-Through logs, users can ensure processes run as expected and discover the source of thrown errors.
+WinAutomation records all vital information about processes and the platform into a central log file.
+Through logs, users can ensure that processes run as expected and discover the source of thrown errors.

-All the logs are displayed in the **Logs** tab of the **Console**
+All logs are displayed in the **Logs** tab of the **WinAutomation Console**

 ![The Logs tab.](..\media\logs-tab.png)